yuno-payments/yuno-docs/reference/Subscriptions/manage-subscriptions/cancel-subscription.md

 next:
   description: ''
 ---
-Calling this endpoint will cancel a subscription, changing it's `status` to CANCELED.
+Calling this endpoint will cancel a subscription, changing its `status` to CANCELED.
 This change cannot be reverted back, being a final point for the respective subscription.